ClosedXML/ClosedXML.Report/docs/en/Flat-tables.md

 <a name="Range-names"></a>
 ### Range names

-While building a document ClosedXML.Report finds all named ranges and determines a data sources by their names.
+While building a document, ClosedXML.Report finds all named ranges and determines data sources by their name.
 Range name should coincide with the name of the variable serving a data source for this range.
-For nested tables, range name is built using underscore (`_`).
-E.g. to output values from `Customers[].Orders[].Items[]` the range name must be `Customers_Orders_Items`.
+For nested tables, the range name is built using an underscore (`_`).
+E.g., to output values from `Customers[].Orders[].Items[]` the range name must be `Customers_Orders_Items`.
 This example may be found in the [sample template]({{ site.github.repository_url }}/blob/develop/tests/Templates/Subranges_Simple_tMD1.xlsx).

 <a name="Expressions-within-tables"></a>
 ### Expressions within tables